z-purr/x402-api-gateway/README.md

-# x402 AI Agent
+# x402 Developer Starter Kit

-A basic AI agent that charges $0.10 in USDC to process requests using the x402 payment protocol.
+A starter kit for building paid APIs using the x402 payment protocol.
+Includes an OpenAI integration as a demonstration example.

+> To deploy to EigenCompute, follow [these steps](DEPLOYING_TO_EIGENCOMPUTE.md).

 ## Overview

-This agent demonstrates how to integrate x402 payments with an AI service.
+This starter kit demonstrates how to build a paid API using x402 payments.
 It:

-1. Receives user requests
+1. Receives API requests
-2. Requires payment of $0.10 USDC before processing
+2. Requires payment (of $0.10 USDC) before processing
+3. Verifies and settles payments on-chain
-3. Processes requests using OpenAI GPT-4
+4. Processes requests (using OpenAI as an example)
-4. Returns AI-generated responses after payment is verified
+5. Returns responses after payment is confirmed

 ## Architecture

-The agent consists of three main components:
+The API consists of three main components:

-- **SimpleAgent**: Core agent logic that processes requests using OpenAI
+- **ExampleService**: Example service logic that processes requests using OpenAI (replace with your own service implementation)
 - **MerchantExecutor**: Handles payment verification and settlement using `x402` types with direct EIP-3009 settlement via `ethers`
 - **Server**: Express HTTP server that orchestrates payment validation and request processing